whooie/qitlib/docs/00-basic_python.md

 Don't worry about understanding all of this right away.
 We'll break it down in the following sections while we go through some of the basic building blocks of the Python language.
+As a starting point, though, you may have noticed some liberal use of the `#` character -- this signals a 'comment' in code, and tells Python to ignore whatever comes after it.
+Using comments to jot down brief notes is a very useful way to keep track of what you're doing and generally make your programs more understandable to other people.

 ## 1. Variables and data types
 Nearly all programming languages differentiate between types of data.
 Different languages have different standards for how its types are dealt with (Python is particularly flexible in this regard), but they all require the programmer to think about, for instance, the difference between the number `12` and the letter `'a'`.
 This is partly to help the computer manage all the bits and bytes that make up a program while it's running, and partly because some operations simply don't make sense for some types.
 (What would it mean to compute the sum `12 + 'a'`?)

 ### Numbers
 The first type that we'll deal with is the **number**.
 In Python, "number"